stasvlasov/dots/README.md

     main(foo = 0, bar = 1)
     #> foo: 0, bar: 1

-But, here is the problem if at some point you need to set one of the arguments in your `util` function directlly this can introduce errors (known as "matched by multiple actual arguments"):
+But, here is the problem: if at some point you need to set one of the arguments in your `util` function directlly this can introduce errors (known as "matched by multiple actual arguments"):

     main <- function (...) {
         util(foo = 1, ...)